You might be wondering why I would devote an entire series to this album.

-And I will let you in on a secret: just because a song or an album is produced “in Jesus’ name,” that doesn’t mean it fully conveys the gospel of grace in Jesus Christ.
+And I will let you in on a secret: just because a song is produced “in Jesus’ name,” that doesn’t mean it fully conveys the gospel of grace in Jesus Christ.

-In a September 2013 interview with ReligionNews.com, MercyMe’s lead vocalist, Bart Millard, was asked about his new-found passion for God’s grace that was being reflected in the lyrics of the songs in his band’s newest album (at the time), The Hurt and the Healer.
-The following is his transparent response:
+In a September 2013 interview with ReligionNews.com, MercyMe’s lead vocalist, Bart Millard, was asked about his new-found passion for God’s grace that was being reflected in the lyrics of the songs in MercyMe’s newest album at the time, The Hurt and the Healer.

 I preached for years that you can’t earn God’s favor.
 But for whatever reason, it was all so robotic for me, and all I was really trying to do was earn it.
 I was doing everything that religion told me to do.
 I was trying to get a high score.
 But no matter how many records were sold or people were impacted, I didn’t seem to feel like I was inching closer to God.
 And, meanwhile, my family life was hanging by a thread.
 Sure, I would have told you that I was trusting Jesus for salvation and heaven, but the reality was that I was still working overtime to gain God’s approval on a daily basis!
 Essentially, my identity was completely MercyMe.
 Then, I began to realize that the same Spirit that raised Jesus Christ from the dead lives in me.